cmu-db/mongodb-d4/README.md

 ## Acknowledgements
 This work is supported (in part) by an [Amazon AWS Research Grant](http://aws.amazon.com/education/).
-Additional assistance was also provided by [10gen, Inc.](http://10gen.com)
+Additional assistance is also provided by [10gen, Inc.](http://10gen.com)